Welcome

 Alan Summers is available for one-to-ones via Skype or Zoom or through written feedback.
 To pay and book sessions, go to the Special Payments page.
 Or to find out more, go to the One-to-one Tuition page.
 Thank you!

 Alan has been involved in haikai literature (haiku; senryu; haibun; renku/renga; haiga and shahai), and tanka, since 1993.
 He is a Pushcart Prize nominated poet for both haiku and haibun, as well as Best Small Fictions nominated for haibun.
-He is also a multiple Touchstone Award nominated poet, and winner.

 He has been a former roving Embassy of Japan ‘Japan-UK 150’ poet-in-residence, published/supported by the BBC Poetry Season website at that time celebrating 150 years of diplomatic relations between Japan and the United Kingdom (2008-2009).